Possible-Lobotamy/hangman481/README.md

 - not to fall behind on deadlines

 Contents:
-line 21: Milestone 1
+Milestone 1
-line 28 Milestone 2
+Milestone 2
-line 45 Milestone 3
+Milestone 3
-line 61 Milestone 4
+Milestone 4
-line 79 Milestone 5
+Milestone 5

 Milestone 1, steps: